x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/enhanced-filtering-for-connectors.md

 ## How to measure success

-The ultimate goal of Enhanced Filtering is actually to show administrators that changing the MX record to EOP is not only possible but also better.
-It simplifies the mail flow in your environment and it allows you to see the value of using EOP, which you already purchased as part of Microsoft 365 or Office 365.
+Enhanced Filtering demonstrates that changing the MX record to EOP is not only possible, but is also better.
+It simplifies the mail flow in your environment and demonstrates the value of EOP, which you already purchased as part of Microsoft 365 or Office 365.
 This can easily be measured using variety of reports available in the [Reports dashboard](https://protection.office.com/insightdashboard).

 You can [view these email security reports in the Security & Compliance Center](https://docs.microsoft.com/office365/securitycompliance/view-email-security-reports):